filomenoPonce580/concordance-and-search-lines/README.md

 Given a body of text broken up into specific lines, can you create a concordance for the text?

-Tasks
+## Tasks
-The following data structures are used in this challenge
+The following data structures are used in this challenge.

 The body of the text is given as an array of strings where each string represents a single line of text.
 You may use the index of the string in the array as the line number.
 The file src/data.js contains an example of one such body of text.